jordipbou/frMIDI/README.md

 Package is ready for node and browser usage (although on node WebMIDI API is not present and input/output functions can not be used without a plugin like jzz library).

-# License

-Originally, MIT license was used but as [midi-parse-js](https://github.com/colxi/midi-parser-js) is integrated in the project and it uses GNU GPL-3.0 license was changed to that.

 # Installation

 ## In node